etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 There are some important things to note:

   * A Dataset belongs to a module, so modules can add Datasets and define their own Datasets.
-  * Data Access Level: filters the tables which can be selected for this dataset, only tables with the set data access level can be included in the data set (see  _Data Access Level_ section for more information).
+  * Data Access Level: filters the tables which can be selected for this dataset, only tables with the set data access level can be included in the data set.